 Sariska Wildlife Sanctuary

-Season: Best time is from November to March.
+Season: The best time is from November to March.

 Location: 37 km from

 Full of Indian wildlife treasures is a core attraction of Alwar town in Rajasthan situated in the northwestern part of India.
 Sharp cliffs and narrow valleys of the Aravalli hills dominate the dry and deciduous brushwood of Sariska.
 It is spread over an area of 429 sq. km and has a terrain of withered lower slopes of the valley hills combined with thick towering bamboo trees.

 Besides Ranthambore National Park, Sarika Tiger Reserves are another home to majestic tigers of India.
 Constitute in 1955, Sariska was brought under Project Tiger in 1979 and later on converted into a national park in 1982, is the most eminent wildlife reserve in India.

 Apart from the rich diversity of flora and fauna, The Park treasures a number of historical monuments and ruins of medieval temples of Garh-Rajor, belonging to the 10th and 11th centuries.

 Best known for its great Tiger Reserves, Sariska is also inhabited by numerous wild species, the prominent carnivores are Chitel, Leopard, Hyena, Jackal, Wild Boar, Sambar, Nilgai, Barasinga (antelope), Jungle Cat, Wild Dog, Langur.

 Besides these mammals, there is a treasure of avian world with exotic and diverse water birds, it includes Crested Serpent Eagle, Great Indian Horned Owl, Peafowl, Grey partridge, Golden back Wood Pecker and lot more.